CrescentonC/mlscript/icfp24-artifact-response/response.md

 there should also be results for the original and expanded programs.

 We are still working on reproducing the error on our AMD64 machine.
-This error is a bit surprising for us because in `time.txt`, the output of `Fish` starts with the following content, which says "4 benchmarks x 30s", but still it only outputs two results.
+This error is a bit surprising for us because `time.txt` shows that the output of `Fish` starts with the following content, which says "4 benchmarks x 30s", but still it only outputs two results.
 ```
 vvvv Fish_nofib_lh vvvv